-© January 2024 Meat & Livestock Australia Limited ABN 39 081 678 364.
-MLA makes no representations as to the accuracy, completeness or currency of any information contained in this publication.
+© Meat & Livestock Australia, 2024.
+ABN 39 081 678 364.
+This document is intended to provide general information only.
+MLA makes no representations as to the accuracy, completeness or currency of any information contained in this document.
+You should make your own enquiries before making decisions concerning your interests.
 Your use of, or reliance on, any content is entirely at your own risk and MLA accepts no liability for any losses or damages incurred by you as a result of that use or reliance.
-No part of this publication can be reproduced without the prior written consent of MLA.
-All use of MLA publications, reports and information is subject to MLA's Market Reports Data and Information Terms of Use.
+Reproduction in whole or part of this document is prohibited without prior consent and acknowledgement of MLA.
+All use of MLA publications, reports and information is subject to MLA's Market Report and Information Terms of Use.
+Please read our terms of use carefully and ensure you are familiar with its content